sds/scss-lint/lib/scss_lint/linter/README.md

 }
 ```

-Setting `allow_extra_spaces` to `true` allows you to use extra spaces to nicely
+Setting `allow_single_line_padding` to `true` allows you to use extra spaces to
-align single line blocks, so you can write:
+nicely align single line blocks, so you can write:

 ```scss
 .icon-chevron-up    { &:before { content: "\e030"; } }